monjuik/meioziz/README.md

 ## Why am I doing it?

 I don't like unknown SDK getting info about the user in my apps.
-But I would like to know if users are visiting the shop or finishing the game.
+But I would like to get basic product analytics: are users visiting the shop or finishing the game.
 So I am building this tool for myself.

 ## What's in this name?